harterrt/harterrt/content/mozilla/ssh_workflow.md

 ## Tools

 ### [tmux](https://tmux.github.io/)
-tmux is the single tool most important for me getting work done over SSH. tmux does a lot of really cool things, but the most relevant feature to this discussion is session persistence.
+For me, tmux is the single tool most important getting work done over SSH. tmux does a lot of really cool things, but the most relevant feature to this discussion is session persistence.

 #### Session Persistence
 tmux sessions can be detached and reattached at will.
-That means when you execute some long running command on an AWS cluster, kill the ssh session, and the command will keep running.
+That means you can **execute some long running command on an AWS cluster, kill the ssh session, and the command will keep running**.
 Later, you can reconnect to the cluster and session, it will be as if you hadn't left.
 So much nicer than cussing out your flaky WiFi connection.